Juanvega22/juanvega22/README.md

 ##  SOY CIENTIFICO DE DATOS
 ## I AM A STUDENT OF SYSTEMS ENGINEERING

-- 👨‍💻 Currently, I am working with Python and managing databases with SQL and PostgreSQL.
+-👨‍💻 Currently, I am working with Python and managing databases with SQL and PostgreSQL.
 Additionally, I use Git for version control and collaboration on data science projects.
 I am applying this knowledge to analyze and visualize data, as well as to develop data-driven solutions that can add value in various areas.

-- 📚 Currently, I am focusing my efforts in the field of data science, working intensively with Python.
+-📚 Currently, I am focusing my efforts in the field of data science, working intensively with Python.
 I am learning new technologies and techniques to improve my data analysis and processing skills.
 My goal is to apply this knowledge to develop data-driven solutions that can add value in various areas.

-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+-💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

-- ⚡ Fun fact: I love playing pool and listening to Zuleta's vallenato.
+-⚡ Fun fact: I love playing billiards and I like to listen to vallenato by the Zuleta.

 ---